 - To the Class Teacher.
 Then, if there is no resolution;

-- To the Head Teacher. then, if there is no resolution;
+- To the Head Teacher (Mrs W E Gill).
+Then, if there is no resolution;

 - To the Local Authority.